 4. The Red Circle | Director – Jean-Pierre Melville

 Melville creates crime milieu where emotionally detached and inscrutable men exist on either side of the fence.
 Men who smoke to live and dress up to breathe.
 Corey, Vogel, Jansen and Mattei are part of the same canvas who follows different trajectories in life but end up together in the red circle.
 Le Cercle Rouge is a contemplative crime drama that has been stylishly executed.
-Melville goes for minute detailing in constructing one scene after another, discarding dialogue expositions, he believed in the grander visual expositions – mise-en-scene.
+Melville goes for minute detailing in constructing one scene after another, discarding dialogue expositions, he believed in the grander visual expositions – mis-en-scene.

-The muted colours painting wintery Paris, laconic dialogues, and men in trench coats riding cars and carrying guns are woven to the perfection in one of the most thrilling heists that have influenced the future film-makers.
+The muted colors painting wintery Paris, laconic dialogues, and men in trench coats riding cars and carrying guns are woven to the perfection in one of the most thrilling heists that have influenced the future film-makers.